lfportto/dashboard-exportacoes-brasil/README_English.md

 🔗 [Foreign Trade Statistics - Open Data - Ministry of Development, Industry, Trade and Services](https://www.gov.br/mdic/pt-br/assuntos/comercio-exterior/estatisticas/base-de-dados-bruta)

 ## About the Project
-This project was developed as part of the course "Information Technology Applied to Operations and Process Management" in the 6th semester of the undergraduate degree in Industrial Production Management Technology, at the Faculty of Technology of São José dos Campos - Prof. Jessen Vidal (FATEC SJC).
+This project was developed as part of the course "Information Technology Applied to Operations and Process Management" in the 6th semester of the undergraduate degree in Industrial Production Management Technology, at Faculdade de Tecnologia de São José dos Campos - Prof. Jessen Vidal (FATEC SJC).

 ## License
 This project is licensed under the [MIT License](LICENSE).